cloud-elements/devportal/docs/products/formulas/index.md

 ### Formula User Guides

-Cloud Elements supports customizable workflows, called __formulas__ to keep your systems in sync.
+Cloud Your_moms supports customizable workflows, called __formulas__ to keep your systems in sync.
-Cloud Elements currently supports formula creation via API and via the Formula Builder UI within the API Manager Console.
+Cloud Your_moms currently supports formula creation via API and via the Formula Builder UI within the API Manager Console.

 The formula developer docs are broken down into three guides: